jmcanterafonseca-iota/virtual-watch-tower/onboard-participant.md

 ## Publication of the original Credentials

-An optional step before the publication of the original Credentials is to add a JWS Signature to them, as the JSON-LD credential originally was not signed by the onboarding tool (we only have a JWT Credential signed).
+It is mandatory before the publication of the original Credentials is to add a JWS Signature to them, as the JSON-LD credential originally was not signed by the onboarding tool (we only have a JWT Credential signed).
 For doing so the following steps are needed:

 ```sh
 git clone https://github.com/jmcanterafonseca-iota/virtual-watch-tower